GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Damage: Dps relies on slotting as much as possible +dmg (cat1) +bonus dmg (crtd), final multipliers (attack upgrades), reducing cd and extending uptime of attack upgrades, haste and piloting

 # Tips
 Use as high as you can intelligence team, which will work with your stealth sci consoles to avoid being targeted.
-Forget resists, some people do so much dmg, you wont be able to tank.
+Or, heal dmg you get.

-If you do get shot at, placate the target.
+If you get shot at, placate the target.

-Move as fast as you can by triggering your fortified engines with aux to sif, your conn officer from phoenix and evasive maneouvers.
+Move as fast as you can by triggering your fortified engines with aux to sif, your conn officer from phoenix, epte and evasive maneouvers.

 Your tac, sci and eng seat number 1 should have team power so you can clear debuffs (plus polarize hull).